w3c/vc-bitstring-status-list/README.md

-# Verifiable Credential Bit String Status List
+# Verifiable Credential Bitstring Status List

 This specification describes a privacy-preserving, space-efficient, and high-performance mechanism for publishing the status information